 - How can I control the way check-boxes or radio-buttons are organized?

-- Enhanced behavior gives guidance and defines additional capabilities that affect how a Questionnare will interact
+- Enhanced behavior gives guidance and defines additional capabilities that affect how a Questionnaire will interact

 with a user - the objective being to only gather relevant information and ensure that 'rules' around the Questionnaire are enforced.
 For example: